-The earlier of the SEA Environmental Report which accompanied the Draft Masterplan on public display has however been updated in order to take account of these changes and in order to take account of suggestions and recommendations contained in submissions.
+The earlier of the SEA Environmental Report which accompanied the Proposed Variation on public display has however been updated in order to take account of these changes and in order to take account of suggestions and recommendations contained in submissions.

-Changes to the Masterplan and the outcome of the SEA and AA screenings are detailed on Table 3.1.
+Changes to the Proposed Variation and the outcome of the SEA and AA screenings are detailed on Table 3.1 below.